Migraines

 Migraines are more than a severe headache.

 It's more common in women than men and many people report a lessening with age.
+This could be due to identifying what triggers an attack - something you might only find with time.

 Having said that, boys and girls suffer equally so it's thought to be influenced by hormones for this reason.